-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2017 (cont'd)
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2018 (cont'd)

-(h) New Australian Accounting Standards
+- 1. SIGNIFICANT ACCOUNTING POLICIES (cont'd) - (h) New Australian Accounting Standards

-Adoption of New Australian Accounting Standard Requirements

-No accounting standard has been adopted earlier than the application date stated in the standard.
+Adoption of New Australian Accounting Standard Requirements No accounting standard has been adopted earlier than the application date stated in the standard.